Insights

 Wine is sold through different sales channels that are typically categorized as:

-Determining the sales channel is important, as DTC wine will achieve a higher price than wine sold via wholesale channels.
-This can become a contentious issue if the insured claims that the impacted wine vintage would have a different DTC v. wholesale allocation compared to previous vintages of the same wine.
-For example, they may argue that due to an aggressive marketing campaign, they would have sold more of the wine through their online shop.
+Determining the sales channel is important, as DTC wine will usually achieve a higher price than wine sold through wholesale channels.
+This can become a contentious issue if the insured claims that the impacted wine vintage would have a different DTC versus wholesale allocation compared to previous vintages of the same wine.

 Unincurred Costs

-To calculate unincurred costs we review both production and selling costs.
+To calculate unincurred costs, we review both production and selling costs.
 Where the wine is in the production process will dictate the unincurred costs we need to review.
-For example, if the wine has already been bottled, we will focus on selling expenses.
-If the wine was in the barrel, we will need to include the costs to bottle and any costs that would be incurred while the wine was in the barrel.
+For example, if the wine has already been bottled, most expenses other than selling and storage expenses will have already been incurred.
+If the wine was in the barrel, we would need to deduct the costs to bottle and any costs that would be incurred while the wine was in the barrel.

 Unincurred selling costs depend on the applicable sales channel, and examples include: